Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Existence and spatial decay of local positive solutions of ( )

-The aim of this section is to investigate the existence and all the possible decay rates of local positive solutions $\psi(z)$ of (\ref{bz}) near $z=+\infty$, which are useful in our later investigation on the existence and the multiplicity as well as the decay rates of all the forced waves $\phi_c(x-ct)$ of (\ref{Forceddd11}).
+In this section under the assumption of ({\bf $H_1$}) we aim to prove the existence/nonexistence and to obtain the precise decay rates of all the local positive solutions $\psi(z)$ of (\ref{bz}) at $z=+\infty$, which play key roles in our later investigation on the existence/nonexistence and the multiplicity as well as the precise decay rates of all the forced waves $\phi_c(x-ct)$ of (\ref{Forceddd11}).

-As discussed in Section 2, the decay rates of local positive solutions $\psi(z)$ of (\ref{bz}) near $z=+\infty$ may have only one type or several types of possibilities, which are closely related with the decay rate of $a(z)$.
-The decay rates of some types of local solutions of (\ref{bz}) near $z=+\infty$ are the same as those of the homogeneous or the heterogeneous linearized systems of (\ref{bz}) around $\psi(z)=0$; but in some cases the decay rates of some local solutions highly depend on both the linear heterogeneous term and the nonlinear term of (\ref{bz}).
+As discussed in Section 2, under the assumption ({\bf $H_1$}) the decay rates of all the local positive solutions to the nonlinear equation (\ref{bz}) near $z=+\infty$ may have only one type or several types of possibilities, which are closely related with the decay rate of $a(z)$, or precisely speaking, which are determined by the criteria $\int^{+\infty}_{z_0}\widetilde{\sigma}_2(z){\rm d}z$ is finite/infinite.
+By applying ODE asymptotic theories, the decay rates of some types (such as the exponential decay) of local positive solutions of (\ref{bz}) near $z=+\infty$ are the same as those of the heterogeneous linearized system of (\ref{bz}) around $\psi(z)=0$, i.e. $\psi''(z)+c\psi'(z)+a(z)\psi(z)=0$; and it was shown in Section 2 that for the case when $\int^{+\infty}_{z_0}a(z){\rm d}z<+\infty $ neither the heterogeneous linearized system nor the nonlinear equation (\ref{bz}) has local positive solution decaying non-exponentially near $z=+\infty$.
+In this section we are more interested in the case when $\int^{+\infty}_{z_0}a(z){\rm d}z=+\infty $, in such case it is known that the linearized equation has a family of positive solutions decaying non-exponentially and decay like $K\widetilde{\sigma}_2(z)$; however the existence and the non-exponential decay rates of local solutions of the nonlinear equation (\ref{bz}) may highly depend on the decay rate of $\widetilde{\sigma}_2(z)$ and the effect of nonlinear term of (\ref{bz}), which will be investigated in details in this section.

-We begin with establishing the existence and the precise decaying rates of a family of local positive and exponential decay solutions of $(\ref{bz})$, which are stated as follows: \begin{lemma} Assume that $({\bf H_1})$ is satisfied.
-For large enough $z_0\gg 1$ and any given $c>0$ and $K_1>0$, (\ref{bz}) admits a unique local positive solution $\psi(z)\in C^2([z_0,+\infty))$ decaying exponentially and satisfying
+We begin with establishing the existence and the precise decaying rates of a family of local positive solutions of $(\ref{bz})$ which decay exponentially at $z=+\infty$, which are stated as follows: \begin{lemma} Assume that ({\bf $H_1$}) is satisfied for some $c>0$.
+Then for large enough $z_0\gg 1$ and any given $K_1>0$, (\ref{bz}) admits a unique local positive solution $\psi(z)\in C^2([z_0,+\infty))$ decaying exponentially and satisfying